barronbytes/mini-projects/Static-Site-Generator/README.md

 ### Setbacks

 As the project grew, it became challenging to track data types for method parameters and return values since Python is not statically typed by default.
 Initially, I relied on comments to manage this, but later [discovered Python’s type hinting feature](https://docs.python.org/3/library/typing.html).
 This significantly boosted my productivity, making it easier to implement code enhancements and write unit tests for edge cases.
+Lastly, this project taught me a valuable lesson: **ALWAYS** push your changes to GitHub.
+After nearly completing the project, a failed Windows update blocked access to my files, forcing me to wipe my device clean and start over.

 ### Successes

-Lorem ipsum
+This project built my confidence in using object-oriented and functional programming.
+Writing unit tests also became easier.
+I wrote 58 tests in total.

 ### Improvements